 Yes, you may use frozen cranberries.
 Use the same amount of frozen cranberries as you would fresh.

 How Do You Prepare Fresh Cranberries for Baking?

-How to Store Cranberry Orange Muffins
+How to Make Ahead, Store, and Freeze Cranberry Orange Muffins

 These muffins come together quickly and are also easy to make ahead.
-This makes them perfect for easy entertaining if you have guests for the weekend or for serving at holiday brunches too!
+This makes them perfect for easy entertaining if you have guests for the weekend or for serving at holiday brunches, too!